ar-mac/react-field-scope/README.md

 ## TODO

+* add examples of different config options for ScopeFieldForReduxForm
+* check posibility to implement HOC for scoping setup
+  * (possibly this might be a way to) make ScopeFieldForReduxForm more resilient

 * fillup readme info
   * decide on package name (research what people look for)
-* add bootstrap to demo app
-* add examples of different config options for ScopeFieldForReduxForm
-* figure out way to make ScopeFieldForReduxForm more resilient
 * deploy demo app on github pages
+* add handling for react form
 * add handling for regular form
 * add handling for formik
+* check if correct data is persisted in store and gets submitted

+## DONE
-* add handling for react form
+* add bootstrap to demo app